Lower Hunter Recycled Water Initiative - Tree Planting for Carbon Offset

 Project Information:

-Environmental planting projects operating under the "Quantifying Carbon Sequestration by Permanent Environmental Plantings of Native Tree Species using the CFI Reforestation Modelling Tool" methodology involve establishing permanent native forests on land that has been clear of forest for at least five years.
-Standard requirements for such native tree plantings dictate that they must be planted at a stocking density with the potential to reach a height of at least 2 metres and a minimum of 20% crown canopy cover.
-Rather than direct onsite measurement, this specific methodology calculates the carbon stored in the growing trees and debris using the government's approved reforestation modelling software.
+Environmental planting projects operating under the CFI Reforestation Modelling Tool methodology involve establishing permanent native forests on land that has been clear of forest for at least five years.
+Standard requirements dictate that trees must be planted at a stocking density with the potential to reach a minimum height of 2 metres and 20% crown canopy cover.
+Instead of direct onsite measurement, carbon storage for this method is calculated using the government's approved reforestation modelling software.